-In this post we will be covering about Top things to do in Zadar Croatia to have your perfect Holiday in Croatia.
-We shared one post around the One Week Itinerary of Croatia which contains everything around this planned Summer vacation.
+In this post, we will be covering about Top things to do in Zadar Croatia to have your perfect Holiday in Croatia.
+We shared one post around the One Week Itinerary of Croatia which contains everything about this planned Summer vacation.

-Like, where to stay on budget in Croatia and How to user the public transport of Croatia in order to travel and cover all the top attraction in the country.
+Like, where to stay on budget in Croatia and How to use public transport in Croatia in order to travel and cover all the top attractions in the country.

-If you are in the planning phase of your trip to Croatia then you can check the one week Itinerary which covers, Zadar, Sibenik, Primosten, Split and special trip around 5 islands in Croatia.
+If you are in the planning phase of your trip to Croatia then you can check the one-week Itinerary which covers, Zadar, Sibenik, Primosten, Split and a special trip around 5 islands in Croatia.

 You can start your first day in Zadar by taking the Zadar Guided Walking Tour and also enjoy a sample of Maraschino liqueur and a taste of Pag cheese.

 10 Best Things to Do in Zadar Croatia

 The Church of St. Donat (originally St. Trinity Church) is the most valuable monument of pre-Romanesque architecture of the early Middle Ages (9th century) in Croatia and the symbol of the city of Zadar.
 Because of its particular shape, it is one of the most important churches of its kind in Europe.

 Construction of Zadar’s Roman Forum took place between the 1st century BC and the 3rd century AD.
 Its size, measuring 90 meters long by 45 meters wide, still impresses visitors to the Zeleni trg Square (during Roman times, this area was a central market and public area).

 A Corinthian column and the foundations for various public structures are among the site’s highlights.
 It’s also worth checking out the Pole of Shame, a more recent addition that was utilized from the Middle Ages to the 19th century as a way to publicly humiliate criminals.

 Tip – Plan you visit during night because at that time everything will lit up and it will look good.